Feedback on your course or module

 In addition to these formal feedback opportunities we also welcome informal feedback to module and course tutors on an ongoing basis.

-For every module you undertake (including both practice and placement modules) we will give you the opportunity to provide feedback.
+For every module you undertake (including both practice and placement modules) we will aim to give you the opportunity to provide feedback.
 We use an online system for module evaluations that allows us to collect information anonymously.
 At the end of each module the evaluation will open up on your module page in Blackboard.

 Questions will be based around those used for the National Student Survey (NSS) and will include sections on: Assessment and feedback, Academic support, Organisation and management, and Learning resources.
 Survey results will be reported back to you via your Programme Committee.